natcap/invest.users-guide/source/roadmap.rst

 -------------------
 (Tier 1)

 The current version of the InVEST aquaculture model analyzes the production of farmed Atlantic salmon (*Salmo salar*) based on farming practices, water temperature, and economic factors.
 While the current model quantifies the economic benefits of salmon aquaculture, it does not quantify the associated environmental costs.
 Future versions of the aquaculture model will allow users to quantify the environmental impacts of salmon aquaculture, including the release of farm wastes and the transfer of disease vectors from farmed to wild populations.
-These impacts may have effects on other ecosystem services, such as water quality and wild salmon fisheries.
-When combined with the full suite of InVEST model outputs, this added functionality will allow InVEST users to explore the environmental costs and benefits of Atlantic salmon production, as well as subsequent effects on other ecosystem services.
+These impacts may have effects on other environmental services, such as water quality and wild salmon fisheries.
+When combined with the full suite of InVEST model outputs, this added functionality will allow InVEST users to explore the environmental costs and benefits of Atlantic salmon production, as well as subsequent effects on other environmental services.
 In addition, subsequent releases will allow users to model production of shellfish and other finfish species.
 What's coming up in future releases?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 + Quantification of farm waste production.
 Outputs will include dissolved and particulate wastes generated as a byproduct of Atlantic salmon production.
-These outputs will be available for use in other InVEST models (e.g., water quality, habitat quality, fisheries) to assess impacts of Atlantic salmon aquaculture on other ecosystem services.
+These outputs will be available for use in other InVEST models (e.g., water quality, habitat quality, fisheries) to assess impacts of Atlantic salmon aquaculture on other environmental services.
 + Quantification of impacts of parasitic sea-lice.
 Disease outbreaks and parasitism cause substantial financial burdens to aquaculturists (e.g., due to costs of treatment, foregone revenue due to culling of infected fish).
 In addition, high stocking densities of farmed fish increase the risk of transmission of sea-lice from farmed to wild salmon.
 This sub-module will allow users to quantify the impact of parasitic sea-lice on farmed salmon production and the risk of disease transmission to wild salmon populations.
 + Guidance for modifying the Atlantic salmon model for other cultured marine finfish.
 + A shellfish aquaculture module.
 This model will quantify volume, economic value, filtration and production of wastes of cultured shellfish (e.g., oyster, shrimp).